cardano-foundation/CIPs/CIP-plutus-modules/README.md

 ```
 fix (λx. fix (λy.e)) ---> fix (λx. e[x/y])
 ```
-Both these rules require adjusting deBruin numbers in the UPLC implementation.
+Both these rules require adjusting deBruijn numbers in the UPLC implementation.

 The intention here is to implement module-level recursion using a